dioxfile/Performance-Network-Metrics-NS-2/README.md

  How do I test this script?

  Step 1 - Download Metrics_Performance_Extractor.sh and TRACE_File_DSDV.tr.
-Put them in the same directory/folder.
+Put them in the same directory/folder and change the file name TRACE_File_DSDV.tr to TRACE_File.tr

  Step 2 - Install dialog (not substancial) and gawk (substancial).
 Ex. apt install dialog gawk.